 Step 2: Take an Approved National Examination in Massage Therapy

-Exams commonly accepted for state licensure include the Massage and Bodywork Licensing Examination (MBLEx) and the National Certification Examination for Therapeutic Massage and Bodywork (NCETMB).
+Exams commonly accepted for state licensure include the Massage and Bodywork Licensing Examination (MBLEx) or the Board Certification Exam in Therapeutic Massage and Bodywork (BCETMB) offered through the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).
 Once a student has completed an approved massage therapy program, he or she can apply to take either of these exams.

 Step 3: Apply for State Licensure